atom-box/zumtum/readMe.md

 integrate syntax that I'm trying out: ES5/6 functional **JS**, better **HTML** descriptors, **CSS**, **MongoDB**
 Deadline: CSS/HTML sorted out by June 14.
 Actual node server to MongoDB by June 25.
+## Filesystem
+Source & Docs, where docs is really BUILD.
+This makes it easier to serve up the results straight from the Git remote.
 ## Changelog
 * Move existing four articles' contents to flat file of JSON
 * Make an <aside> element appear when you mouseover the category